RicardoGaGu/ML_molecular_screening/README.md

 Each compound has label that determined whether is active or inactiv against the HIV-1 protein target.
 ## Dataset

-Under data, you will find the HIV.csv that contains around 40.000 compounds with their corresponding labels.
+Under data, you will find the molecules_HIV.csv that contains around 40.000 compounds with their corresponding labels.

 ## Requirements